refinedev/refine/documentation/docs/api-reference/mantine/components/basic-views/show.md

 }
 ```

 `<Show>` provides us a layout for displaying the page.
-It does not contain any logic but adds extra functionalities like a refresh button or giving title to the page.
+It does not contain any logic and just adds extra functionalities like a refresh button and being able to give titles to the page.

 We will show what `<Show>` does using properties with examples.